PROTECT EMPLOYEE HEALTH

 - Information or observations made during the evaluation that indicates you need a reevaluation

-- A change occurs in workplace conditions that makes it more difficult to wear the respirator
+- A change occurs in workplace conditions that make it more difficult to wear the respirator